Luming-L/Project/PeakRecall.md

 In the BedGraph file, the score is the signal in each 100-bp bin.
 We can take the average signal of all bins as genome background and calculate the statistical significance for signal in each bin.

 # rationale
 In MACS2, the main function `call peak` can be decomposed into a pipeline containing MACS2 subcommands.
-These subcommands follow these steps: 1.
-Filter duplicates, 2.Decide the fragment length d, 3.Extend ChIP sample to get ChIP coverage track, 4.Build local bias track from control, 5.Scale the ChIP and control to the same sequencing depth, 6.Compare ChIP and local lambda to get the scores in pvalue or qvalue, and 7.Call peaks on score track using a cutoff.
+These subcommands follow these steps:
+1. Filter duplicates,
+2. Decide the fragment length d,
+3. Extend ChIP sample to get ChIP coverage track,
+4. Build local bias track from control,
+5. Scale the ChIP and control to the same sequencing depth,
+6. Compare ChIP and local lambda to get the scores in pvalue or qvalue, and
+7. Call peaks on score track using a cutoff.

 Here we start from step4.
 In step 4, to build local bias track from control, macs2 will will choose the maximum bias from fragment length surrounding 1k, 10k, and genome background.
 For fragment length, the reads will be extend to length of fragment; As to surrounding 1k or 10k, the reads will be extended by both sides.
 Then the pileup read counts will be the score in bedGraph file.
 Because our file just contain peaks, so we just calculate genome background noise.
 The genome backgound bias is calculated by read length*read number/genome length.
 In each position, the maximum of these four value will be the lambda.
 In step 6, for each position, the qvalue will be calculate based on poisson distribution.
 In step 7, with the given cutoff, gap length and peak length, position higher than the cutoff will be selected and small gap will be merged, and finally report the peaks larger than the length.
 # test
 # result
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDk0Njc5NDMsMzc5MzczMzMxLC02OT
+eyJoaXN0b3J5IjpbLTE5Mzk1NjkzNDcsMzc5MzczMzMxLC02OT
 U1MjU1NCw3NDY3NzUyNTEsLTE5OTc3NTMyMTcsLTI3MTQ5MDAy
 MywtMjEzNDg0MTgxMCwxMDI2OTI5NDMwLC01NjcxNDExMzIsMT
 M1MDQ1MjEzLDY2MzgzMDQ3MCwxNTY5NDcyMDg1LC0xMjc3MTY5